charmplusplus/charm/doc/converse/manual.rst

 .. code-block:: c++

-  CthThread CthCreateMigratable(CthVoidFn fn, void *arg, int size)
+  CthThread CthCreateMigratable(CthVoidFn fn, void *arg, int size, CmiIsomallocContext *ctx)

 Create a thread that can later be moved to other processors.
 Otherwise identical to CthCreate.
+An Isomalloc context is required for organized allocation management of the thread's stack, as well as any global variable privatization and heap interception in use.

 This is only a hint to the runtime system; some threads implementations cannot migrate threads, others always create migratable threads.
 In